jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Polar Bears in the Amazon

+While doing some construction work, I jammed my hand behind some concrete and scratched my everyday Timex watch.
+So what do I do?

+The Industrial Age tells me to throw it away, and go buy a new watch.
+This thinking goes, I should use my job to pay for some a mass-production machine to make me another watch.

+But, I'm in the Internet Age.
+So I search "repair scratched watchface", and within a few seconds find out rubbing toothpaste varnishes the scratch away (who the heck would have thought that!).

-Rising debt shows why we're all polar bears in the Amazon.
-Seriously, just think of all the people who own a laptop, hi-speed internet, VR glasses, but are driving through hours of traffic to work in a cubicle.
+And this one small examples, shows why we're all polar bears in the Amazon.
+Seriously, just think of all the people who would have thrown the watch away.
+Just look out your car window at all the fellwow commuters who own a laptop, hi-speed internet, VR glasses, but are driving through hours of traffic to work in a cubicle.

+PETER GIBBONS

-And we all know that already.
-If you'd see a camel's near the Great Lakes, eagles inside a cave system, or polar bears in the Amazon, you'd stop and wonder; "why are these biologies here?".
-When you see out of place cyborgologies like textbooks, fax machines, and check books in our societies, you should know something is wrong.
+If any of us would a camel near the Great Lakes, eagles inside a cave system, or polar bears in the Amazon, we'd stop and wonder; "why are these biologies here?".
+Likewise, when we see out of place cyborgologies like textbooks, fax machines, and traffic jammed roads in our societies, we should know something is wrong.

 Likely it's that Darth Blockbuster stopped evolution, to keep his obsolete tools in power.
-Until we're free to evolve our technology, we're basically polar bears trying to live in the Amazon
+The era of mass-production can't let us decide to do the easy thing like repair watches, or work from home.
+But, until we're free to evolve our technology, we're basically polar bears trying to live in the Amazon

 ## We're Causing Global Warming